nysthee/go-training/step_4/README.md

 #Step 4: Create a HTTP-server

-- Return request a json back
+- As a server, echo the HTTP-request back as json response body
 - Test it manually from your browser or using curl
 - Write a test to proove it works